 Katie Quirk is the author of A Girl Called Problem, a middle-grade novel set in Tanzania.
 She is currently working on two books: Sari Swinging: One Mom Opts out of the American Work-Family Grind, a parenting memoir about life with a newborn baby in India; and Kurinji, a young adult novel set at a boarding school in the mountains of South India.
-Katie’s essays and articles–listed below–have appeared in publications including The Washington Post, Slate, The Los Angeles Times, Orion, and The Christian Science Monitor.
+Katie’s essays and articles–listed below–have appeared in publications including The Washington Post, The New York Times, Slate, The Los Angeles Times, Orion, and The Christian Science Monitor.
 She blogs about family gap years abroad at Warmer Than Canada.

 Katie has a BA in French literature from Haverford College and an MFA in creative writing from Mills.
 Originally from Washington state, Katie has taught English and writing for over ten years to students as diverse as Spanish-speaking third graders in the California farm belt, Berkeley community-college students, high school students in India, and adults in Tanzania and Costa Rica.
 She currently lives with her family in Maine.